Mining With SBC

 nano config.json

-Your terminal should display the contents of config.json.
+Your terminal should display the contents of config.json

-• In order to mine Qwertycoin, we tell xmrig what algorithm you want to mine.
-Look out for the "algo": setting and change it to "algo": "cryptonight",
+In order to mine Qwertycoin, we tell xmrig what algorithm you want to mine.
+Look out for the

-• In place of "url": "pool.qwertycoin.org:3333", you'll need to choose a pool to mine towards.
+In place of "url": "pool.qwertycoin.org:3333", you'll need to choose a pool to mine towards.
 Make sure to choose the right port.
 You can check the full list of pools here.

-• Instead of "user": "YOUR_WALLET_ADDRESS", simply paste your Qwertycoin wallet address.
+Instead of "user": "YOUR_WALLET_ADDRESS", simply paste your Qwertycoin wallet address.
 If you don't have one yet, you can find out how to create a wallet here.

 When you're done with that, press:

-CTRL + O to save, confirm with Enter.
-And after that, hit CTRL + X to close the file.
+.
+And after that, hit CTRL + X

 Then start the miner: